Satisfactory Academic Progress Policy

 Satisfactory Academic Progress (SAP) denotes a student’s successful completion of coursework toward a degree.
 Federal regulations require the Office of Student Financial Aid & Scholarships (OSFAS) to monitor the progress of each student toward degree completion.
 Students who fall behind in their coursework (fail classes), fail to achieve minimum standards for grade point average or fail to complete classes in a maximum time frame, may lose their eligibility for all types of federal and state aid and university aid administered by OSFAS.

-- Maintain a minimum cumulative grade point average (GPA) of a 2.0 for Undergraduate students and a 3.0 for Graduate or PhD students (3.00).
-The GPA will be reviewed at the end of each semester.
+- Maintain a minimum overall grade point average (GPA) of a 2.0 for Undergraduate students and a 3.0 for Graduate or PhD students.
+GPA will be reviewed at the end of each semester.

 - Complete at least 67 percent of all attempted credit hours – This will be reviewed at the end of each semester and the aggregate percentage of coursework attempted and passed must equal 67 percent or greater at each review.
 (For example: a student who has attempted a total of 12 credit hours and only earns 8 credit hours has completed 67 percent of attempted credit hours).

 For transfer students: The number of transfer hours accepted at the point of admission will be used to calculate the student’s remaining eligibility under the 150 percent rule and will be included in the quantitative calculation.

 For second undergraduate degree students: Second-degree students will be given 150 percent of stated credit hours required for the second-degree program.